 For a breakdown of permissions by role, see the reference on roles and permissions.

-If a user is not a member of a resource group, they can see that the resource exists, but they cannot view, edit, delete, or use the resources in that resource group.
+If a user is not a member of a resource group, they can see that the resource exists, but they cannot view, edit, delete, or use the resource.

 A restricted resource group

-For example, if you are an editor of shared resources, you can create and manage all credentials that are not part of a resource group.
-If the credential is part of a resource group, your access depends on whether you were granted access to the resource group:
+For example, if you are an editor of shared resources, you can create and manage all resources that are not part of a resource group.
+If the resource is part of a resource group, your access depends on whether you were granted access to the resource group:

-- If you have an assigned role in the group, you can access the credential.
+- If you have an assigned role in the group, you can access the resource.

-- If you do not have an assigned role in the group, you can see that the credential exists, but you do not have permission to view, use, or interact with that credential.
+- If you do not have an assigned role in the group, you can see that the resource exists, but you do not have permission to view, use, or interact with that resource.

-In practical terms, not having access to credentials has the following implications:
+In practical terms, not having access to a resource has the following implications:

-- The credential is not available when you create, edit, or run tests and plans
+- The resource is not available when you create, edit, or run tests and plans

-- If a test run uses the credential, buttons to view the test output are disabled
+- If a test run uses the resource, buttons to view the test output are disabled

-- If another user shares a link to a test result that uses the credential, you will see an error if you visit the page.
+- If another user shares a link to a browser, mobile, or API test result that uses the protected credential or DataTable, you will see an error if you visit the page.
+Performance test results are not restricted because they do not surface screenshots or logs that contain the protected resource.

 Deleting resource groups